DR. KATHLEEN MERCER, B.Sc., N.D.

 Kathleen graduated in 2000 from the Canadian College of Naturopathic Medicine after 4 years of Naturopathic Medical Training.
-She held a successful and busy Practice in Orangeville Ontario for 3 years.
-Kathleen returned to Newfoundland in 2004 to become the first licensed Naturopathic Doctor on the island.
-Kathleen holds a Practice in St. John’s.
+She held a successful and busy Practice in Orangeville Ontario for 3 years and then returned to Newfoundland in 2004 to become the first licensed Naturopathic Doctor on the island.

 Kathleen’s approach to Naturopathic Medicine includes nutrition, botanical medicine, homeopathy, Chinese medicine, acupuncture, hydrotherapy, and lifestyle counselling.
 She also does many outreach projects to the public including talks, seminars, and community events.

 DR. TANYA O’BRIEN, B.Sc., N.D.